My absolute favorite bump photos are silhouettes and the best bit... they are probably the easiest to DIY on your mobile phone!

 This is totally up to you but I recommend something figure hugging so you can easily see your bump.
-You can wear a tight black top and tights or you can pop on some nice underwear or a figure-hugging dress
+A few ideas: A tight black top and tights, some nice underwear or a figure-hugging dress

 Step 1.
 Find your Light

-Find a window in your house that is big enough to fit your silhouette.
+Use a window that is big enough to fit your silhouette.

-If you don't have one big enough you could try using a little step to stand on so you're a bit higher then your window frame or try using a doorway.
+The window sill needs to be lower than your hips so it cant be seen in the photos.
+If you don't have one that is low enough you could try using a little step to stand on so you're a bit higher

-- Use the main camera rather then the selfie camera as this will give you higher resolution files so if you want to print them you can without them going blurry
+- Use the main camera rather then the selfie camera.
+This will give you higher resolution files so if you want to print them you can without them going blurry

-- Turn on the 3x3 grid feature as this will help you set your camera up straight so you don't have to crop it later
+- Turn on the 3x3 grid feature, this will help you set your camera up straight so you don't have to crop it later